topherhunt/cheatsheets/networks.md

 - Start with a general-purpose SSH server (see above)
 - Check that HTTP requests reach the server: on the server run `nc -lk 9878`, make a web request to `http://your-server:9878/`, and the `nc` output should show the request.
 Then quit `nc`.
-- Open the reverse tunnel: `ssh -R *:9878:localhost:3000 -N vpn1`
+- Open the reverse tunnel: `ssh -vNR *:9878:localhost:3000 - vpn1`
-  - In this case the tunnel will listen on the server port 9878 and forward all traffic to local port 3000.
+  - This tunnel will listen on the server port 9878 and forward all traffic to local port 3000.
-  - If you see a warning like `remote port forwarding failed for listen port 80`, your user on the remote server likely doesn't have permission to take over that port.
+  - If you see a warning like `remote port forwarding failed for listen port 80`, your user on the remote server likely doesn't have permission to listen on that port.
 - Check that HTTP requests reach your local machine: locally run `nc -lk 3000`, make a web request to `http://your-server:9878/`, and the `nc` output should show the request.
 Then quit `nc`.
 - Start your local server at the desired port (in this case 3000).

+Now all requests to `http://your-server:9878/blah` should be forwarded to your local machine at `localhost:3000/blah`.

 ## Route web traffic from local machine through a server (VPN over SSH):

 - Start with a general-purpose SSH server (see above)
-- `ssh -ND 1024 vpn1` - this opens the SSH tunnel that you'll route traffic through
+- `ssh -vND 1024 vpn1` - this opens the SSH tunnel that you'll route traffic through.
 - Configure the OSX network interface to use a SOCKS V5 proxy through `localhost:1024`.
 Add the SSH server's IP to the "bypass" list so that the tunnel itself isn't subject to the proxy rules.
 - Now verify that all your network traffic is proxied:
   - https://whatismyipaddress.com/ should think you're at that location